Ava Gardner: Career

 Gardner was visiting her sister in New York City in the summer of 1940 when her brother-in-law, a professional photographer, offered to take her portrait as a gift for her mother.
 He was so pleased with the results that he displayed the finished product in the front window of his photography studio on Fifth Avenue.

 Barnard Duhan, a legal clerk at Loews Theatres, spotted Gardner's portrait in her brother-in-law's studio.
 At the time, Duhan often posed as a Metro-Goldwyn-Mayer (MGM) talent scout to meet girls, using the fact that MGM was a subsidiary of Loews.
 Duhan entered Gardner's brother-in-law's studio and tried to get her number, but he was rebuffed by the receptionist.
-Duhan made the comment "Somebody should send her info to MGM", and her brother-in-law did so immediately.
-Shortly after, Gardner, who at the time was a student at Atlantic Christian College, traveled to New York to be interviewed at MGM's New York office by Al Altman, head of MGM's New York talent department.
+Duhan made the comment: "somebody should send her info to MGM."
+Her brother-in-law did so shortly after Gardner, who at the time was a student at Atlantic Christian College, traveled to New York.

+She was interviewed at MGM's New York office by Al Altman, head of MGM's New York talent department.
 With cameras rolling, he directed the 18-year-old to walk toward the camera, turn and walk away, then rearrange some flowers in a vase.
 He did not attempt to record her voice because her strong Southern accent made understanding her difficult for him.
-Louis B. Mayer, head of MGM, however, sent a telegram to Altman: "She can't sing.
+Louis B. Mayer, head of MGM, however, purportedly sent a telegram to Altman: "She can't sing.
 She can't act.
 She can't talk.
 She's terrific!"
 She was offered a standard contract by the studio and left school for Hollywood in 1941, with her sister accompanying her.
 MGM's first order of business was to provide her with a speech coach because her Carolina drawl was nearly incomprehensible to them, and Harriet Lee as her singing teacher.

 Her first appearance in a feature film was as a walk-on in the Norma Shearer vehicle We Were Dancing (1942).
 Fifteen bit parts later, she received her first screen billing in Ghosts on the Loose (1943), and she is featured by name on the theatrical poster.
 After five years of bit parts, mostly at MGM and many of them uncredited, Gardner came to prominence in the Mark Hellinger production The Killers (1946), playing the femme fatale Kitty Collins.
-Although she had good reviews, she kept a fragile self-image.
-“Ava wouldn't even go eat in the commissary because she was so scared to walk in and see Lana Turner and Greer Garson,” says actress Arlene Dahl.
+Although she had good reviews, she had a fragile self-image.
+"Ava wouldn't even go eat in the commissary because she was so scared to walk in and see Lana Turner and Greer Garson," says actress Arlene Dahl.
+The next twelve years began with The Hucksters (1947) and culminated with On the Beach, the Oscar nomination for Mogambo being the high point.
+Other films included One Touch of Venus (1948), Show Boat (1951), The Snows of Kilimanjaro (1952), and The Sun Also Rises.
+Off-camera Gardner was witty and pithy, as in her assessment of director John Ford, who directed Mogambo ("The meanest man on earth.
+Thoroughly evil.
+Adored him!").